Edna St. Vincent Millay Biography

 She passed away at the age of 58 after suffering a heart attack.

-She was the first woman to be awarded the Pulitzer Prize for poetry.
+She was the first woman to receive the Pulitzer Prize for Poetry in 1923, solidifying her place as a groundbreaking and talented poet.

 See the events in life of Edna St. Vincent Millay in Chronological Order